Other routes to entry for Scottish students

-We know that not all applicants will have had the same educational opportunities.
+We know that not everyone who applies to us will have had the same educational opportunities.
 If you don't have the entry qualifications for one of our degree programmes, we might still be able to make you an offer depending on your circumstances.

 Care leavers and SIMD20 students